tiagouzl/ponggamecollege/README.md

 PongGameCollege
 A simple Pong game developed using Processing (Java-based) as part of an educational project.
-This version brings a minimalist Pong-style game with some additional features like difficulty levels and improved aesthetics.
+This version brings a minimalist Pong-style game with additional features like difficulty levels and improved aesthetics.

 🎮 Features
-Classic Pong game mechanics.
+Classic Pong game mechanics with smooth gameplay.
+Player-controlled paddles:
+Left Paddle: W/S for up and down movement.
-Player-controlled paddles (W/S for left paddle, Arrow keys for right paddle).
+Right Paddle: Arrow keys for up and down movement.
-Gradually increasing game difficulty over time.
+Gradually increasing difficulty over time.
 Ball bouncing physics with sound feedback.
-Basic animations and smooth gameplay.
-Aesthetic improvements using gradients and background refresh.
+Aesthetic improvements with gradients and background refresh.
 🛠️ Technologies Used
-Processing 4.0.3 (based on Java)
+Processing 4.0.3 (based on Java).
-Sound and graphical elements managed with Processing libraries.
+Sound and graphical elements managed using Processing libraries.
 📂 Project Structure
-bash
+plaintext
 Copiar código
 ponggamecollege/
 │